 The Åland Islands or Åland is an archipelago in the Baltic Sea consisting of 6,757 islands situated midway between Finland and Sweden.

-Shipping, fisheries products, agriculture and tourism are the major sources of income.
+Shipping, fisheries products, agriculture and tourism are significant sources of income.
 The islands are very flat and are therefore ideal for exploration by bike.
 The central island Åland is connected to other islands by bridges and cable ferry.

-The Mariehamn is the capital at Åland, and here live around 29,000 citizens.
+The Mariehamn is the capital of Åland, and here live around 29,000 citizens.
 It is a town with a strong maritime heritage, which you can explore the Maritime Museum called Sjöfartsmuseum.

 In Mariehamn, you find Åland`s main port.
 Here the famous cruise ferries from Helsinki and Stockholm arrives.
-In the summer Mariehamn suddenly changes to a popular holiday destination, regarding the many tourists, which choose to make a stop at the Åland Islands.
+In the summer, Mariehamn suddenly changes to a popular holiday destination, regarding the many tourists who choose to stop at the Åland Islands.

-In the summer Åland is a top priority for adventure lovers of all kinds, and activities like paddling, hiking, shipwreck diving, long distance skating and hiking are recommended activities.
+In the summer, Åland is a top priority for adventure lovers of all kinds.
+Activities like paddling, hiking, shipwreck diving, long-distance skating and hiking are activities you can do here.

 Silja Serenade and Silja Symphony have daily overnight departures from Helsinki and Stockholm.